huang-julien/nuxt-islands-vue-amsterdam-24/slides.md

 My name is Julien.
 I’m currently working as a frontend developer at Leetchi in France and I’m also a nuxt core team member since last month and i was a nuxt insider since a year.

 Just a bit about myself, I started to learn web developement after the covid lockdown in France, so i’m a developer since… like 3 year and a half; Soon 4.
+It's probably the best decision i've ever made

 In addition to my job as a Frontend developer, I also enjoy contributing to open-source projects (mainly nuxt), and I have been doing so for nearly two years.
 Aside from my interest in open-source, I also enjoy practicing the piano and flute, as well as working out and I also love playing video games.